Jinnah Papers: Documenting Partition

 Soul lost — all lost (Vol. II, p.
 257).

 To sum up, uncomfortably bulky as these volumes are, a scrappy collection of documents, some of its valuable material can be easily found in the specialised publications.
 The whole work lacks sense of direction, a clear-cut design.
 The documents are listed neither chronologically nor thematically.
 The index is inadequate, and the references are too perfunctory to be of any value.
 It lacks Mansergh's almost suffocatingly thorough cross-references.
 The documentation is ruthlessly selective and aggressively tendentious but it is a pioneering documentary work published in Pakistan on the Partition.
-One is grateful for Zaidi's immense labours but they were not usefully directed.
+One is grateful for Zaidi's immense labours but they were not usefully directed.from :

 http://www.tribuneindia.com/1998/98aug16/sunday/head3.htm